 DAY 11 LAKE SEVAN

 One of world’s high altitude lakes, Lake Sevan is cooler and windier than other parts of Armenia.
+You can do a day trip to Lake Sevan from Yerevan or stay a night.
 The best time to visit Lake Sevan is July & August.
 There are many hotels by the shore offering spectacular views of the lake.
-Check hotels here
+Check hotels here.

 - Try the local fresh water fish